-l, (Parent or legal guardian) herel oy give permission for any and all medical or dental
+l, (Parent or legal guardian) herek by give permission for any and all medical or dental

 attention to my child (child's name)

 may be contacted.
-I also as: sume the responsibility for the payr on of the person(s) listed below until such time as I ment of any such treatment.
+I also ass ume the responsibility for the payr on of the person(s) listed below until such time as I nent of any such treatment.
 This release form is in

 effect between the following g dates: to

 Family name:

 Address:

 Home phone: Business phone: Cell phone:

 Insurer:

 Policyholder's name:

 Policyholder's relationship:

 Policy number:

 Plan /group number:

 Verification number:

-In case I cannot be reached , any of the following persons may act on my behalf:
+In case I cannot be reached, any of the following persons may act on my behalf:

 Nanny: phone

 phone

 phone

 = phone

 School representative: phone

 Coach: phone

 MEDICAL INFORMATION

 phone

-Date of hirth: Known alle mies.
+Date of birth: Known aller raies:

-Current medications: Known and gies: Last tetanus shot (date):
+Current medications: gies: Last tetanus shot (date):

-Medical conditions (asthma , diabetes, or other major or chroni c illnesses):
+diabetes, or other major or chronic

-care prescribed by a duly lie reby give my consent for emergency medical entistry.
+care prescribed by a duly lice reby give my consent for emergency medical entistry.
 This care may be given under whatever g of my dependent.

-Signature (parent or legal g Today's date:
+Signature (parent or legal gu Today's date:

+Witnessed by:

+Ioday's date:

-2023 Houston Nanny Trends
+2024 Expected Houston Nanny Trends